ninjaframework/ninja/ninja-core/src/site/markdown/documentation/html_templating/advanced_topics.md

 ### reverseRoute(...)

 Reverse route allows you to calculate a reverse route inside your templates.

+#### Named controller method reverse routing

 For instance via <code>${reverseRoute("controllers.ApplicationController", "userDashboard", "email", email, "id", id)}</code>.

-First parameter is the controller name, second parameter the method name.
+First parameter is the controller name, second parameter the *controller method name*.
 All other parameters are optional and used to replace variable parts inside the route with appropriate values.